hightech-lowlife/hightech-lowlife.github.io/projects/015_akira_laptop_part1/015_akira_laptop_part1.md

 Not bad for an off the shelf Rustoleum "Regal Red" spray can!

 ![](20_laptop.jpg)
-This this is nearly all metal die-cast, is super heavy and totally cool!
+This this is nearly all die cast metal, so it's super heavy and totally cool!

 ![](21_laptop.jpg)
 Good for health!